UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_02_Instructions.md

 let’s ensure you’ve got a solid foundation in running R code and that you know some of the most helpful RStudio features.

+**REMEMBER**: **For each of the following chapters, create a new branch corresponding to that chapter.** **Continue to work on the examples, exercises, and write any notes you may want.** **Then, save and render the document, before committing and pushing those changes to the corresponding new branch on GitHub desktop.** **Create a pull request, requesting your mentor’s review.** **Finally, after they approve the request, make sure your remote and local repository versions are synced.**

 ------------------------------------------------------------------------

 ## Coding Basics